scsm-ua/kirtan-guide-en/songs/anya-abhilasha-chadi-jniana-karma-parihari.md

     anya-abhilāṣa chāḍi   jñāna karma parihari kāya mane koribo bhajana sādhu-saṅge kṛṣṇa-sevā  nā pūjibo devī-devā ei bhakti parama-kāraṇa

-Worship the Lord with body and mind, giving up the desire for material endeavour and mundane knowl- edge.
+Worship the Lord with body and mind, giving up the desire for material endeavour and mundane knowledge.
 Perform service in the association of devotees and do not worship the various demigods.
 These activities are the prime cause of devotion to Krishna.

 #### 2